juancho20sp/Palabras-Encadenadas/README.md

 # Palabras Encadenadas!

-This is a repository for the game *Palabras Encadenadas*, a basic game done in Python.
+This is a repository for the game *"Palabras Encadenadas"*, a basic game developed using Python as a main language, the graphical interface was made using the Tkinter library and the data is persisted using MongoDB.

 ## Getting Started

-For running this game you need to have Python installed in your computer.
+For running this game you need to have Python installed in your computer and your IP must be registered on the MongoDB cluster.

 ### Prerequisites
 To run these files you need to have Python installed in your computer, at least the version 3.7. <br/>